varanasiroshan2001/terraform_php_code/README.md

 2) create snapshot of ebs --> FOR FUTURE REFERANCE FOR MAKING AN AMI FROM THIS

 Above task should be done using terraform

+IF U LIKED MY PROJECT THEN GIVE A LIKE AND COMMENT IN MY LINKEDIN---> https://www.linkedin.com/posts/v-roshan-kumar-patro-6222741a2_my-cloud-terraform-intricated-aws-website-activity-6679366488291454976-6xiK